KeepZoneqp/CSC207_Lab2/recipe.md

 ## Additional Directions by Alice:
 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
-5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
+5. 3334444Gradually add the milk and vegetable oil to the mixture, continuing to stir.
-6. Pour the batter into a greased and floured 9x13-inch baking pan.